mapswipe/mapswipe/CONTRIBUTING.md

 ```
 yarn version
 ```
 and input the new version number (in semantic version format).
 The build scripts should take care of adjusting the builds based on this.
+The `yarn postversion` script will push to github, which in turn will trigger a build on travis and deployment to github releases.
+For android, gradle will pull the version number from package.json when building.